-In these names, electron enters the ns-orbital and filled progressively according to the periodic properties elements.
-Therefore, the group-1 and group-2 belong to these groups with valence shell electron configuration, ns1→2, where n = number of valence shell or the number of periods.
+The name f-block element in the periodic table given due to the arrangement of electrons, the valence electron enters into ns-orbital and filled progressively according to the configuration rules.
+Therefore, group-1 (H, Li, Na, K, Rb, Cs, and Fr) and group-2 (Be, Mg, Ca, Sr, Ba, and Ra) belong to these classes with valence shell electron configuration, ns1→2, where n = principle quantum number, or the number of periods.

-When p-orbitals being progressively filled is called p-block elements.
-Therefore, the group-3, 4, 5, 6, 7, and noble gases belong to this block.
-Since s-orbitals in these atoms are already filled and the valence shell electron configuration, ns2 np1→6, where n = number of period.
+P-block on the periodic table organizes by progressively filled p-orbital in valence shell electronic structure but helium is an exception with electron arrangement 1s2.
+Group-3, 4, 5, 6, 7, and noble gases belong to p-block elements.
+Since s-orbitals in p-block are already filled and the valence shell electron configuration, ns2 np1→6, where n = number of period.

-Ionization energy, electron affinity, electronegativity, shielding electron, acid base character, redox reaction, etc are very important for any information of variation in physical and chemical properties in the periodic table.
-Therefore the summarize of physical and chemical properties along with the group and period.
+For understanding the periodic variation of ionization energy, electron affinity, electronegativity, acid, and base properties, oxidation number in redox reaction of chemical elements are very important characteristics for any discussion or information in chemistry or science.
+Therefore, in learning chemistry, we summarize of physical and chemical properties along the group and period.

-The ionization energy usually decreases but may increases when an effective nuclear charge or electron nucleus attraction increases.
-Therefore the actually the lower member of crystalline solid metals like Ag, Au, Cd, and Hg, the ionization energy increases.
+The ionization energy usually decreases but in many cases increases due to shielding electron or effective nuclear charge.
+Therefore, the lower member of crystalline solid metals like Silver (Ag), Gold (Au), Cadmium (Cd), and Mercury (Hg), the ionization energy increases.

-Similarly, electronegativity and electron affinity generally decreases but sometimes apparent some anomalies.
-Hence the electron affinity of the second raw element in the periodic table is usually lower than the third row.
+Electronegativity and electron affinity generally decreases but sometimes apparent some exceptions.
+The electron affinity trend of the second-row chemical element in the periodic table is usually lower than the third row.

-The chemical properties of a pair of elements are related diagonally to each other when we consider the electric polarization power of a cation in science.
-Therefore, the polarity of cation depends directly on its charge but inversely on its size.
-Therefore, we can expect the diagonal pair has a similar change/size ratio.
-Since the size increases to the lower period while the charge increases to the right but this relation can not be ruled out completely for all the periodic table elements.
+The pair of elements are arranging diagonally to each other in the period table to describe simple relation or chemical properties like electric polarization of contents in chemistry.
+The diagonal pair like beryllium and aluminum have a similar change/size ratio since the size increasing to the lower period while the charge increasing to the right but this rule can not be work completely for all the periodic table elements.